johan-st/strandersson.se/Readme.md

 #### TODOs
-- make it possible to empty out a numbers or text field
 - make input feedback more clear.
 - add "done weight" input to override weight sum of foodstuffs as finnished weight.
 - add units to inputs